 Paris was still the capital of fashion for women and London was central to men’s fashion.
 Magazines published from Paris like L’Art et la Mode brought Paris fashion trends to all over the world.
 Fashion from other countries like Japan, ancient Egypt and other Asian countries brought about many fashion styles.

 10 Rise of the Urban Middle class

 Class society was almost abolished in Europe and America by the end of the war in 1919.
-The middle class now had higher income and larger spending habits than ever before and they wanted clothes which was practical and provided comfort.
+The middle class now had higher income and larger spending habits than ever before and they wanted clothes which were practical and provided comfort.
 Women, who were working along with men, wore tailored suits.
 The simple styles of the times made the clothes affordable to all – they could buy clothes or even make these easy styles at home with their sewing machines.